Morocco Basics

 Travel to Morocco

 Morocco is a destination that has something to offer everyone.
-It is a country that caters to a wide range of tastes and preferences and only asks that you take out considerable time from your busy schedule to go on a vacation to Morocco if you truly want to experience the country.
+It is a country that caters to a wide range of tastes and preferences and only asks that you take considerable time out of your busy schedule to go on a vacation to Morocco if you truly want to experience the country.
 Morocco is roughly the size of California; therefore, expecting to cover the entire country and all it has to offer would be practically impossible if you had booked a three-day weekend trip for yourself.
 According to locals and travel experts, a minimum period of 10 days to two weeks should be dedicated to traveling the country of Morocco if you want to cover every delight it has to offer.

 Being a former colony of Europe, you can expect people to speak fluent French and English in Morocco.
-Moreover, people in Morocco are known for their enthusiastic hospitality and for their love of good conversations; therefore, communication should not prove to be a barrier.
+Moreover, people in Morocco are known for their enthusiastic hospitality and for their love of lively conversations; therefore, communication should not prove to be a barrier.
 Traveling around Morocco is fairly easy, and this topic will be elaborated upon in detail later in this article.
 It is also a country that is known for its delectable cuisine, and if you happen to be a foodie, you will find yourself gorging on the marvelous delicacies that make up Moroccan cuisine.

 Morocco Travel Guide